haohaoqian/EELLM/README.md

-# EELLM
+# LLM-Exp
-EELLM: Improving the Policy Exploration\\Efficiency in Reinforcement Learning\\with Large Language Models
+LLM-Exp: Exploring the Policy in Reinforcement Learning with Large Language Models